 - Collision: Regular with a $500 deductible on the personal vehicle.

 The above coverages are minimum levels drivers must have on their policy.
 Since drivers of personal vehicles have primary responsibility in case of an accident, drivers are advised to review their personal vehicle coverage with their insurance agent and consider carrying a higher liability with broad form collision coverage.
-Calvin maintains only secondary non-owned auto liability coverage to protect the college in case of accidents involving faculty and staff members using their own vehicles on college business (see also Travel Policies: Ground Transport/Car Rental).
+Calvin maintains only secondary non-owned auto liability coverage to protect the university in case of accidents involving faculty and staff members using their own vehicles on university business (see also Travel Policies: Ground Transport/Car Rental).